ChrisAkridge/Supermarket/Documentation/Functional Spec.md

 ### Wage Negotiations
 Since employee wages increase linearly, but progress increases exponentially, the user will eventually reach a point where they can hire millions or billions of employees and enjoy tremendous boosts.
 In order to keep wages a non-trivial share of the total revenue of the store, the employees will begin wage negotiations regularly.

-Wage negotiations may start at any point, but tend to start about every 3 to 5 days of real-world time. **During negotiations, all employees and managers will have their boosts reduced by 50%.** The wages they negotiate for will be about 20% to 30% of the revenue per second *as recorded at the start of negotiations*, to avoid the user reducing their revenue to reduce the amount they asked for.
+Wage negotiations may start at any point, but tend to start about every 3 to 5 days of real-world time. **During negotiations, all employees and managers will have their boosts reduced by 50%.** **The wage negotiation timer does not reset upon promotion (see Promotions below).** The wages they negotiate for will be about 20% to 30% of the revenue per second *as recorded at the start of negotiations*, to avoid the user reducing their revenue to reduce the amount they asked for.
 Depending on how much growth the user has had in the last few days, this could be an increase of hundreds or thousands of times.

 **Wage negotiations will not start if 20%-30% of the revenue at the stary of negotiations is less than their current wages, or if the user hasn't progressed more than a given percentage in revenue since the last negotiations.**